Beware of Eric Dalius’ New Ponzi Scheme Disguised as MemeGames

 Saivian securities fraudster Eric Dalius has been recently connected to a somewhat related Ponzi and pyramid scheme that lures investors with the promise of a 20% cashback on retail product purchases for a mere $125 fee every 28 days.
 It has been uncovered that this operation was a Ponzi scheme, a fact proven by the fact that Saivian was offering returns to some investors with the aid of other investors and not through the accrual of profits.
 As of the year 2023, through this scheme of selling unregistered securities and fraud, the SEC successfully listed a final judgment against Eric Dalius and his co-consolidated defendants.

-The New Venture: MemeGames
+The New Venture: Eric Dalius MemeGames

-Currently, Dalius is serving users through MemeGames, where one has to challenge another by estimating the success of MemeCoins.
+Currently, Dalius is serving users through Eric Dalius MemeGames, where one has to challenge another by estimating the success of MemeCoins.
 Deemed as an entertaining and enlightening game, it compels the users to synthesize patterns and decide on MemeCoins’ performance.
 According to Facca (2019), winners are rewarded GF points, Gaming Funds (GF), multipliers, and extraordinary things like MegaYacht meetups.

 Key Features of MemeGames